javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 </script>
 ```

 Unlike `innerHTML`, writing to `outerHTML` does not change the element.
 Instead, it replaces it as a whole in the outer context.
+Yeah, sounds strange, and strange it is.
+Take a look.

 Consider the example: